munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-Over in the function to print objects, we also add a case.
+It's useful to be able to print function objects for debugging purposes, and to represent them in a way that is meaningful to the user.
 Since we have the function's name, we may as well use it:

+^code print-function-def (0 before, 2 after)

+Over in the function to print objects, we also add a case for function objects:

 ^code print-function (1 before, 1 after)